mozilla-mobile/firefox-ios/BUILDING.md

 2. Create a new *Development Provisioning Profile* and link it to the *Fennec SendTo* App ID that you created.
 Select the *Developer Certificates* and *Devices* that you wish to include in this profile.
 Finally, name this profile *Fennec SendTo*.
 3. Create a new *Development Provisioning Profile* and link it to the *Fennec ShareTo* App ID that you created.
 Select the *Developer Certificates* and *Devices* that you wish to include in this profile.
 Finally, name this profile *Fennec ShareTo*.

+Now go to Xcode, *Preferences -> Accounts* and select your developer account.
+Hit the *View Details* button and then press the little reload button in the bottom left corner.
+This should sync the Provisioning Profiles and you should see the three profiles appear that you creates earlier.

+Almost done.
+The one thing missing is that we need to adjust the following files in the project:

+* `Client/Info.plist`
+* `Client/Fennec.entitlements`
+* `Extensions/ShareTo/Info.plist`
+* `Extensions/ShareTo/Fennec.entitlements`
+* `Extensions/SendTo/Info.plist`
+* `Extensions/SendTo/Fennec.entitlements`

+In all these files, replace occurrences of `org.mozilla.ios` with `YOURREVERSEDOMAIN`.

+Before building, do *Product -> Clean Build Folder* (option-shift-command-k)

+You should now be able to build the *Client* scheme and run on your device.

+We would love a Pull Request for a smarter Xcode project configuration or even a shell script that makes this process simpler.